 Horseback Riding Zephyr Cove Stables Lake Tahoe

+Tahoe’s wild side remains one of its greatest luxuries.
 For guided exploration, horseback riding through alpine terrain offers a classic Sierra experience.
 Routes vary by season and skill level.
+Camp Richardson Corral and Zephyr Cove Stables are two excellent choices; both are located on the South Shore.

-Hikers seeking elevation and solitude will find it in Desolation Wilderness.
+Hikers seeking high elevation awe and solitude will find it in the Desolation Wilderness.
 Trails from Echo Lakes to Lake Aloha offer granite basins, alpine lakes, and backcountry immersion.
-Some routes require permits in peak summer months—plan ahead.
+Note that the Desolation Wilderness requires permits in peak summer months, so plan ahead.

 Waterfall Camp Lake Aloha Desolation Wilderness Lake Tahoe | Photo: TheOutbound.com